 The link between asbestos exposure and abdominal mesothelioma has been known for decades.
 The International Agency for Research on Cancer (IARC) and the US National Toxicology Program state that all types of asbestos can cause cancer.
 Almost all mesothelioma victims have a history of asbestos exposure from 10-40 years ago.

-Being exposed to mesothelioma at work is the most common way people get peritoneal mesothelioma.
+Being exposed to asbestos at work is the most common way people get peritoneal mesothelioma.
 The risk is related to how much of the dangerous mineral you were exposed to and for how long.
 People who were exposed at a young age, for years, and in large amounts are at higher risk of developing abdomen mesothelioma.

 Workers who are more likely to come in contact with asbestos are: